-You are welcome to take photographs for private study of most records from the five series listed above.
+You are welcome to take photographs for private study of most records from the three series listed above.
 You will need to buy a Guildhall Library photo pass, which costs £5.00 per day; this acts as a copyright declaration.
 You will also need to disable the flash function on your camera.

 You may also commission appropriate copies, using the application forms available at Guildhall Library enquiries desk.
 It is essential to leave contact information in case there is a need to contact you concerning the copying request.